CAFRE College Advisory Group (CAG)

 ENVIRNOMENT

-Bill Harpur is a fulltime farmer operating a birth to slaughter Aberdeen Angus beef herd within the Causeway Coast Area of Outstanding Natural Beauty (AONB).
+Bill Harpur is a full-time farmer operating a birth to slaughter Aberdeen Angus beef herd within the Causeway Coast Area of Outstanding Natural Beauty (AONB).
 For over 25 years he has participated in Environmentally Sensitive Area schemes, Countryside Management and the Environmental Farming scheme.
 Mr Harpur currently acts as chair for the Ulster Farmer’s Union (UFU) Environment Committee.
 As part of this role, he was heavily involved in developing the UFU Farming with Nature scheme.
 He is a past Chair of the Causeway Coast and Glens Heritage Trust which enabled him to oversee a partnership organisation promoting environmental management and sustainable development.
-He has active participation in a CAFRE Environmental Business Development Group in which he presented a video showcasing low carbon beef production that went on to be shown at last years COP 26 summit.
+He has active participation in a CAFRE Environmental Business Development Group in which he presented a video showcasing low carbon beef production that went on to be shown at the COP 26 summit.
 Mr Harpur also had a previous 36 year career in teaching, including 12 years as a head teacher and was awarded an OBE for services to Education in Northern Ireland

 EQUINE

-EXTENSIVE LIVESTOCK – RED MEAT
+RED MEAT

 Seamus McMenamin has a large amount of experience within the Red Meat sector.
 He graduated from Queens University Belfast with a Master’s Degree in Sustainable Rural Development and Project Management.
 Over a period of 12 years he was employed by the Livestock and Meat Commission (LMC) in various capacities including Farm Quality Assurance Manager, Market Analyst and Agricultural Economist.
 These roles allowed him to work closely with all the major red meat processors within Northern Ireland and in the delivery of a number of bespoke projects.
 Between 2014 and 2020 Mr McMenamin was a member of the Senior Management Team in LMC gaining him valuable experience.
 Most recently, he has taken on the role of Sector Manager for Sheepmeat, Livestock and Organics for Bord Bia while also assisting colleagues in supporting the Irish Beef sector.
 These roles in addition to his farming background has given him a strong understanding and ability to represent the Red Meat sector.